cloudxabide/Dell_XPS15_9520_Linux/NOTES.md

 Now, the spotify client is an interesting situation.
 It seems you pull the bits down and build it yourself.
 Whatever, I suppose.

-Curious whether I should just make a shell alias for this.
+Curious whether I should just make a shell alias for "spotify" rather than modifying files that might get updated/ovewritten later.  meh.
 ```
 sudo sed -i -e 's/Exec=spotify/Exec=spotify --force-device-scale-factor=1.8/g'  /usr/share/applications/spotify.desktop